-Sherwood Forest is a 700 resident community developed by W. Gordon (Willie) Belser in the 1930’s.
-Bounded by Kilbourne Road, Rosewood Drive, South Beltline and Devine Street, the multi-cultural urban neighborhood is home to about 350 families, including about 45 residences owned by African Americans that make up the Original Frog Town Community, just east of Kilbourne Road.
+This 800-resident community was first developed by W. Gordon Belser in the 1930s.
+Bounded by Kilbourne Road, Rosewood Drive, South Beltline Boulevard and Devine Street, the multi-cultural urban neighborhood is home to about 300 families.